X

 Hotel Rooms

-We have 4 hotel buildings on our 185-acre campus.
-All hotel rooms have a private bathroom, heating and air conditioning, a table and two chairs, a Keurig coffee maker, mini-fridge, complimentary toiletries, and bed and bath linens.
-Most hotel rooms have two queen-sized beds and four have a king-sized bed.
-Rates are based on double occupancy.
-Upgrades are available for a private hotel room or a deluxe private cottage.
-Some connecting rooms are available.
+There are 4 hotel buildings on our 185-acre campus.
+All hotel rooms have a private bathroom, heating, and air conditioning, a dresser, a table with two chairs, a Keurig-style coffee maker, a mini-fridge, complimentary toiletries, and bed and bath linens.
+Most rooms have 2 queen beds, and a few have 1 king bed or 2 full beds.
+A limited number of connecting rooms are available, and some hotel rooms are ADA-accessible.

 Travel & Packing